Exafunction/codeium.nvim/README.md

 - `enterprise_mode`: enable enterprise mode
 - `detect_proxy`: enable or disable proxy detection
 - `enable_chat`: enable chat functionality
+- `workspace_root`:
+  - `use_lsp`: Use Neovim's LSP support to find the workspace root, if possible.
+  -	`paths`: paths to files that indicate a workspace root when not using the LSP support
+  - `find_root`: An optional function that the plugin will call to find the workspace root.
 - `tools`: paths to binaries used by the plugin:

   - `uname`: not needed on Windows, defaults given.